Updated on April 26, 2024

 How to Care for a Dental Bridge

 Although they are fixed, bridges don’t last forever.
+Most dental bridges last five to seven years.
+However, some dental bridges last more than 10 years with proper care.
 They experience wear and tear over time, so you’ll need to replace them at some point.

 To ensure that your bridge remains in good shape for as long as possible, you’ll need to: